Dancing in the City

-"Dancing in the City" is a song by British pop-rock duo Marshall Hain, which was a No.3 hit in the UK in 1978.
+"Dancing in the City" is a song by the British pop rock duo Marshall Hain, which reached No.3 in the UK charts in 1978.
 On its first release it spent fifteen weeks in the UK charts.
-It was a massive hit in South Africa, reaching the No.1 position on 3 November 1978, and holding that position for three weeks on the Springbok Charts.
+In South Africa, reached the No.1 position on 3 November 1978, and holding that position for three weeks on the Springbok Charts.
 A re-mixed version released in 1987 reached No.81 on the UK charts.